filipedonatti/Automated-Tests-Notebook/README.md

 This is a personal guide and roadmap, created for the purpose of coding automised testing methods for future reference.

-A wee paradigm as a keepsake for the mind:

 > **Complexity of tests engineering**:
 >
 ><span style="color: orange"> Unit Tests:  </span><br>